BeyondMicroControl/AsciiCAD/README.md

 ## Wish-list

+## Wish-list

+- [ ] Create a software packager for client-side JavaScript/HTML, quickly putting all includable files into one single production release file with absolutely no dependencies.
 - [ ] Refactor index.html (main file) to fully run in a signle file, with no immediate external dependencies
-- [ ] Junction resolution is buggy, for the simple reason it is complex ;-) (single lines, double lines, double thickness lines, etc...)
+- [ ] Junction resolution is buggy, for the simple reason it is complex (single lines, double lines, double thickness lines, etc...)
 - [ ] Not all UTF8 characters are monospace-friendly, leading to less perfect character selection (still buggy)
 - [ ] Embed a component editor + Import/Export Ascii component catalog